vedant-11/edumate---Intel-One-API/README.md

 - Easy Administrative Tasks: Handling leaves and emergencies is simplified, making it less time-consuming for students and teachers to manage administrative matters.
 - Engaging Parents: The system keeps parents involved in their children's education, strengthening the link between home and school.
 - Plagiarism Checker: It helps teachers to find the plagiarized submissions with ease.
+- Sentiment Analysis: Student's text sentiment are checked before sending it to forum

 ## USPs 🚨